ITR Filing for FY 2025–26

 • Immovable property like residential land and buildings, commercial/residential property, and immovable properties acquired at a lesser price than its stamp value.

-Any gift received from a relative as defined under the Income Tax Act is not taxable in the hands of the recipient, irrespective of the amount received, In other words, there is no limit on the amount of tax-free gifts you can receive from your relatives.
+A common misunderstanding is that the person giving a gift pays tax.
+In India, it is usually the person receiving the gift who is taxed, not the giver.
+Any gift received from a relative as defined under the Income Tax Act, such as parents, spouse, siblings, or children is not taxable in the hands of the recipient, irrespective of the amount received, In other words, there is no limit on the amount of tax-free gifts you can receive from your relatives.

 However, if any gift received from a person other than a relative exceeds the value of Rs.50,000 in a year, then the entire amount received as a gift is taxable.